Winter Only

 Shepaug Dam Bald Eagles

-Bald eagles winter in several locations in Connecticut, and the Shepaug Dam in Southbury one of them.
-This year, the observation area will open later this winter in February and offer viewing on certain days until early March.
-There is nothing like seeing one of these great birds on the wing to make your heart soar.
+Bald eagles winter in several locations in Connecticut, and the Shepaug Dam in Southbury is one of them.
+The observation area offers viewings on select days starting late December until early March.
+There's nothing like seeing one of these great birds up close!

 Winding Trails Cross Country Ski Center, Farmington